oyyblin/galaxy-docs/doc-overview/4-case-studies/6-imtoken.md

 ---
-sidebar_label: 'Community Engagement with ImToken'
+sidebar_label: Community Engagement with ImToken
 sidebar_position: 6
+slug: CommunityEngagementWithImToken
 ---

-# Community Engagement with ImToken
+# Case Study: Community Engagement with ImToken

 ### The Gift from imToken